 Under the new Universal Credit system, this benefit will be payable to a claimant who has reached pensionable age and who has a low income.
 This is a means-tested benefit and is a top up of income.
 Any capital is irrelevant save for any tariff income that it generates.
 This benefit is generally under-claimed.
 It is divided into two categories; Guarantee Credit and Savings Credit.
 Guarantee Credit tops up a shortfall of income and Savings Credit is in effect a reward for the amount of savings you have.
 The more savings you have then the more savings credit you will receive.

-This is payable to a claimant aged 65 or over who needs a substantial amount of help with his or her personal care.
+Attendance Allowance is payable to a claimant who is over State Pension age with care needs.
 It is non-contributory, non-means-tested, non-taxable and unaffected by Personal Independence Payment (previously Disability Living Allowance).
 It is generally under-claimed and can trigger entitlement to other benefits, e.g. carer’s allowance.

-Under the new Universal Credit Scheme, the Personal Independence Payment will replace Disability Living Allowance.
+Under the new Universal Credit Scheme, the Personal Independence Payment (PIP) will replace Disability Living Allowance (DLA).
 This could have an adverse affect as Personal Independence Payment may prove more difficult to obtain than the previous Disability Living Allowance.
-Disability Living Allowance/ Personal Independence Payment is for claimants under the age of 65 and includes an element for mobility allowance.
+Disability Living Allowance and Personal Independence Payment is for claimants under the age of 65 and includes an element for mobility allowance.
 The claim should be made before the claimant’s 65th birthday.
 Only Disability Living Allowance is being affected by Personal Independence Payment.

 This is payable to an employee who has an accident at work that arises out of and in the course of his employment, which results in a loss of faculty and usually at least 14% disablement.